Hortense de Beauharnais had a tumultuous life. It reads like a book, you wouldn't believe this all happened to one person, but it's all true.

 Louis cannot be transported.
 Hortense hides him in the Palace of the Duke of Canino.
 This Duke happens to be Lucien Bonaparte, her brother-in-law.
 She has the Austrian believe that Louis has already fled and claims she herself was too ill to accompany him.

 To make matters even worse the Austrian General moves into the same palace!

-With some persuasion she is allowed to stay in her rooms because she is ill.
+After some persuasion, she is allowed to stay in her rooms because she is ill.
 The Austrians have no clue of the presence of the rebel under their roof.
-This situation lasts for eight days, when finally, the doctor gives the real patient permission to travel.
+This situation lasts for eight days.
+Finally, the physician gives the real patient permission to travel.

-There she goes again, fleeing across Europe to find a safe haven.
-The first smart move she makes, she flees to France.
+There they go again, fleeing across Europe to find a safe haven.
+The first smart move Hortense makes, she flees to France.
 No one would suspect them to go there.
-After a dangerous quest they make it to Paris, they stay in the Hotel du Holland, and Hortense meets with king Louis-Philippe.
-He is not amused to see here and does not allow them to stay very long.
+After a dangerous quest, they make it to Paris where they stay in the Hotel du Holland.
+Hortense meets with king Louis-Philippe.
+He is not amused to see her and does not allow them to stay very long.
 Their presence is become known in Paris and attracts a crowd of mourners for Emperor Napoleon on the tenth anniversary of his death on May 5th, 1831.
 They are ordered to leave Pairs immediately and take refuge in England.
-Louis-Napoléon stays there, and Hortense goes back to the Arenenberg.
+Louis-Napoléon stays there, as Hortense goes back to the Arenenberg.

-She spends the last years of her life there, overlooking Lake Constance, surrounded by friends and admirers.
+Hortense de Beauharnais spends the last years of her life overlooking Lake Constance, surrounded by friends and admirers.
 In 1837 Hortense falls ill.
 Most likely she suffers from uterus cancer.
 Her son lives in America at this time, but travels to Swiss as soon as he hears the news.
-He arrives just in time, his mother dies on 5 October, 1837.
+He arrives just in time.
+His mother dies on 5 October, 1837.
 According to her wishes she is buried in the Saint-Pierre-Saint-Paul Church of Rueil-Malmaison, next to her mother Josephine.